-- Medicare Part A generally helps cover services provided by hospitals (for inpatient services, skilled nursing facilities, or home health agencies). - Medicare Part B is for most other medical services (such as physician's services and other outpatient services) and certain items (such as durable medical equipment (DME) and supplies).
+- Medicare Part A generally helps cover services provided by hospitals (for inpatient services, skilled nursing facilities, or home health agencies). - Medicare Part B is for most other medical services (such as physician's services, home infusion therapy, and other outpatient services) and certain items (such as durable medical equipment (DME) and supplies).

-Section 2.3 Here is the plan service area for Kansas Health Advantage Plus (HMO I-SNP)
+Section 2.3 Here is the plan service area for Kansas Health Advantage (HMO I-SNP)

-Although Medicare is a Federal program, Kansas Health Advantage Plus (HMO I-SNP) is available only to individuals who live in our plan service area.
+Although Medicare is a Federal program, Kansas Health Advantage (HMO I-SNP) is available only to individuals who live in our plan service area.
 To remain a member of our plan, you must continue to reside in the plan service area.
 The service area is described below.

-Our service area includes these counties in Kansas: Allen, Atchison, Bourbon, Butler, Chautauqua, Cherokee, Clay, Cowley, Crawford, Douglas, Edwards, Franklin, Geary, Greenwood, Harvey, Jackson, Jefferson, Johnson, Kingman, Kiowa, Labette, Leavenworth, Miami, Nemaha, Neosho, Osage, Pottawatomie, Reno, Riley, Russel, Sedgwick, Shawnee, Sumner, Wabaunsee, Wilson, and Wyandotte
+Our service area includes these counties in Kansas: Allen, Atchison, Bourbon, Butler, Chautauqua, Cherokee, Clay, Cowley, Crawford, Doniphan, Douglas, Edwards, Finney, Franklin, Geary, Grant, Greenwood, Harvey, Jackson, Jefferson, Johnson, Kearny, Kingman, Kiowa, Labette, Leavenworth, Lyon, Miami, Montgomery, Nemaha, Neosho, Osage, Pottawatomie, Reno, Riley, Russell, Sedgwick, Shawnee, Sumner, Wabaunsee, Wilson, and Wyandotte.

 If you plan to move out of the service area, please contact Member Services (phone numbers are printed on the back cover of this booklet).
-When you move, you will have a Special Enrollment

-Period that will allow you to switch to Original Medicare or enroll in a Medicare health or drug plan that is available in your new location.
+When you move, you will have a Special Enrollment Period that will allow you to switch to Original Medicare or enroll in a Medicare health or drug plan that is available in your new location.